irene-brown/hugger/README.md

 In Windows you must do almost the same: just include binary in your `%PATH%`.

+> [!NOTE]
-Alternatively you can download hugger from release assets.
+> Alternatively you can download hugger from release assets.

 ## Usage
 Examples of usage: